Scope Boundaries

 The Orchestrator Vision

-Section titled “The Orchestrator Vision”A sister project (working name: orgctl) reads the same module manifest and handles what OrgLoop doesn’t: service installation, credential brokering, cross-system configuration.
+Section titled “The Orchestrator Vision”A sister project (working name: orgctl) reads the project config and connector setup metadata to handle what OrgLoop doesn’t: service installation, credential brokering, cross-system configuration.

-# orgctl does:# 1. npm install (connector deps)# 2.
-Install services (brew install openclaw && openclaw start)# 3.
-Wait for health checks# 4.
-Broker credentials (GitHub OAuth, OpenClaw token generation)# 5.
-Write .env# 6. orgloop add module engineering --non-interactive# 7. orgloop startOrgLoop doesn’t know or care that orgctl exists.
+# orgctl does:# 1. orgloop init (scaffold project)# 2. npm install (connector deps)# 3.
+Install services (brew install openclaw && openclaw start)# 4.
+Wait for health checks# 5.
+Broker credentials (GitHub OAuth, OpenClaw token generation)# 6.
+Write .env# 7. orgloop startOrgLoop doesn’t know or care that orgctl exists.
 It reads the same YAML it always reads.
-The orchestrator is a consumer of OrgLoop’s stable interfaces: the manifest schema, the orgloop doctor --json output, and the --non-interactive CLI flags.
+The orchestrator is a consumer of OrgLoop’s stable interfaces: orgloop doctor --json output, connector setup metadata, and --non-interactive CLI flags.

 See the orgctl RFP for the full project specification.